Generation of chirality and orbital magnetization by Stone-Wales-type lattice defects in the Kitaev spin liquid: Chirality generation by defect fluxes: T-matrix and Chern number

 \end{widetext} Detailed expressions of the coefficients are in Appendix \ref{appen_tmatrix}.
 Setting the physical SW limit of $t_1=t_1'=1$ we see that both the topological and trivial gaps for Lieb-flux survive even after resumming the T-matrix.
 The trivial mass term is generically expected to vanish when open boundary is concerned due to interference from the boundaries or in a realistic uncorrelated disorder configuration due to the disorder averaging.
 Therefore, the topological term always contributes to the non-zero chirality generation.
 Further note that this topological mass term never changes sign with tuning $t_2$, leading to fixed chirality states set by the physical $\mu^z$.

-For the PT states (setting $t_1=1$ in $P_D[T^\text{SW}_\text{PT}]$), T-matrix does not generate any topological mass, so this flux can not generate any net chirality.
+For the PT states (with $t_1=1$ in $P[T^\text{SW}_\text{PT}]$), T-matrix does not generate any topological mass, so this flux can not generate any net chirality.
 However, in the following sections, we will see that its individual disinclination can still contribute to individual chirality which does not vanish at the lattice length scales, and produce a chirality pattern with zero net circulation.

-For Uniform-flux states (setting $t_1=t_1'=1$ in $P_D[T^\text{SW}_\text{Uniform}]$), the T-matrix produces interesting effects.
-In this physical SW limit, the inversion symmetry breaking $\tau^z$ term vanishes, restoring the inversion symmetry of the underlying flux pattern.
-Remarkably, the resummed T-matrix generates a topological mass term which was not present in the first order perturbation theory.
-This indicates that this flux also contributes to a nonzero chirality.
-The coefficient of this topological term remains negative for small $t_2$ similar to the Lieb state, and flips sign at
+For Uniform-flux states (with $t_1=t_1'=1$ in $P[T^\text{SW}_\text{Uniform}]$), the T-matrix produces several interesting effects.
+In the physical SW limit, the inversion symmetry breaking $a'_3 \tau^z$ term vanishes, thanks to the T-matrix resummation.
+Thus the resummation restores the inversion symmetry of the underlying flux pattern (which was not manifest in the first-order term).

+Remarkably, the Uniform-flux resummed T-matrix also generates a new topological mass term $a_3 \tau^z \sigma^z$ which was not present in the first order perturbation theory.
+This indicates that this flux state also contributes to a nonzero chirality.